qvarkk/rock-paper-scissors/README.md

 # rock-paper-scissors
-<h3>I can't finish this one right now, because I don't have enough skills in javascript.
+<h3>I can't finish this one right now, because I don't have enough skills in javascript yet.
 Hope will finish it later</h3>